ScooloV/bbpedia/docs/death_zone/match_events.md

 Any Standing players hit by the Fireball are Knocked Down.
 When a

-player is Knocked Down by a Fireball, you may apply a +1 modifierr to either the Armour roll or Injury roll.
+player is Knocked Down by a Fireball, you may apply a +1 modifier to either the Armour roll or Injury roll.
 This

-modifierr may be applied after the roll has been made.
+modifier may be applied after the roll has been made.
 If a player on the active team is Knocked Down, this does not cause a Turnover unless the Knocked Down player was in possession of the ball.